cobaltine/json-fingerprint/README.md

 ## v1 release checklist (jfpv1)

 This is a list of high-level development and documentation tasks, which need to be completed prior to freezing the API for v1.
-Before v1, backwards-incompatible changes to the API are possible, although not likely from v0.10.0 onwards.
+Before v1, backward-incompatible changes to the API are possible.
 Since the jfpv1 spec is work in progress, the fingerprints may not be fully comparable between different _0.y.z_ versions.

+**NB:** JSON fingerprints up until `v0.12.2` ignored empty objects and arrays as values.
+This behavior was changed in `v0.13.0` which means that JSON fingerprints created with earlier versions may produce different and incomparable hashes depending on the presence of empty objects or arrays.

-- [ ] Formalized the jfpv1 specification
+- [ ] Formalized and complete jfpv1 specification
 - [x] JSON type support
   - [x] Primitives and literals
   - [x] Arrays